1. Home

 15COMBINED ROUTEBLANKBETA description to follow.

-With a mySQL DB connector setup to insert rows into a table.
+The below shows the setup of the REQUEST MANAGER PANEL, specifically configured with a mySQL DB connector to insert rows into a table:

 insert into report(glCode,Name,Balance) value (${glcode},${name},${balance})